 4.21 Generic assumptions including allowances for remediation have been applied to Stanton Tip, however it is recognised that the City will need to work closely with the site developers to review development costs with an open book approach.
-The site is expected to come forward late in the plan period and development assumptions will be reviewed as appropriate.
+The site is expected to come forward late in the plan period and development assumptions will be reviewed as appropriate through the development management process.